-Connecting my dual science-music career path with my interests in public outreach, I created the Cosmos in Concert program.
+Connecting my dual science-music career path with my interests in public outreach, I created the Cosmos in Concert program as part of my NSF research fellowship.
 Through multimedia shows, in-school residencies, and public outreach events, this program brings together astronomy and live classical music to entertain and educate audiences.

 Clip from Celestial Suite performance at Pick-Staiger Concert Hall at Northwestern University